 - If your loan balance is more than the policy’s cash value, the insurance company will surrender your policy

-- If your policy lapses or is surrendered, you are required to pay taxes on the loan balance plus interest since the IRS will count it as taxable income
+- If your policy lapses or is surrendered, you are required to pay taxes on the loan balance plus interest (if this exceeds the cost basis of the policy) since the IRS will count it as taxable income

 Advice on Taking Out a Life Insurance Policy Loan